 8. Visit your home country with your children

-Even if you’ve never been and you’re a third culture kid yourself, at least you had the benefit of being raised by parents who grew up there.
+Even if you never travelled to your home country and you’re a third culture kid yourself, at least you had the benefit of being raised by parents who grew up there.
 Your children will need to see the real thing before they can understand your culture (and you) completely.
 The people, the cultural norms, complexities and weirdisms that make it up.
 Don’t let it become just a vacation spot either.
 Let your mixed race kids spend their summers there to know just how you grew up and how you actually lived.

 9. Foster close relationships with your children’s Grandparents

-Grandparents are so important to imbibing your culture in your kids.
-They carry with them all of the above- history, traditions, language.
+There are so many benefits that these small interactions can bring.
 Developing that relationship and ensuring your mixed race kids get to know their grandparents will have a huge impact on them in years to come.

 10. Give your children the freedom to adapt culture to who they are as third culture kids